San Jose Septic Services

-If your home is not attached to a municipal sewer plant, then you likely have a septic system to collect your wastewater, then it gets treated and disposed of.
-The septic system requires a tank and a soil absorption system that is installed underground.
+If your home is not attached to a municipal sewer plant, then you likely have a San Jose septic system to collect your wastewater, then it gets treated and disposed of.
+San Jose septic systems require a tank and a soil absorption system that is installed underground.

-Built With Freedom can install and advise the best septic tank and system for your needs.
+Built With Freedom can install and advise the best San Jose septic tank and system for your needs.

 We have the equipment and the expertise needed to troubleshoot your system and advise you of the necessary repairs.
-We can replace the baffles in your tank, replace faulty piping, replace your distribution box, replace the septic tank, alter and/or replace the wastewater plumbing in your basement, install a complete new septic system at your home.
+We can replace the baffles in your tank, replace faulty piping, replace your distribution box, replace the San Jose septic tank, alter and/or replace the wastewater plumbing in your basement, install a completely new septic system in San Jose.
 No job is too large or too small for Built With Freedom Plumbing.

 Every installation or repair project begins with an accurate evaluation of the problem.
-You can trust us to get to the bottom of the issue and come up with the best solution.
+You can trust us to get to the bottom of the issue and develop the best solution.

 Concrete tanks are the most common type of septic tank.
 The cost to install a septic tank made out of concrete is in the average price spectrum.
-These tanks are susceptible to cracking or separation, but are usually durable for a couple of decades.
-It’s important to get these manually inspected regularly to ensure that cracks or runoff isn’t occurring so that it can last as long as it should.
+These tanks are susceptible to cracking or separation but are usually durable for a couple of decades.
+It’s important to regularly inspect these manually to ensure that cracks or runoff isn’t occurring so that it can last as long as it should.

 Steel septic tanks are the least durable and least popular tanks.
 They have covers that can corrode, which can lead to an unsuspecting person falling through the cover.
 The covers can be replaced separately, however, so that is something to consider.
 If you move into a home with an older steel tank, make sure to inspect the entire tank system.

 Fiberglass and plastic tanks are less vulnerable to the rusting and cracking of the other materials.
-The lower weight makes it more susceptible to structural damage, however, and it can shift in the soil.
+However, the lower weight makes it more susceptible to structural damage, and it can shift in the soil.